tikv/rfcs/text/2020-09-03-factored-prefix.md

 We can refer to these applications as V1 (version 1) applications.
 We can refer to applications that use the prefix as V2 (version 2).
 We must avoid mixing the usage of V1 and V2 applications.

-V1 applications store their data under a 'z' first byte prefix V2 applications will store their data under a 'y' first byte prefix

-A factored prefix of 0x01 is reserved for V1 applications.
-When the prefix 0x01 is sent, the 'z' first byte prefix will be used'.
-This allows a V1 application to upgrade to using the V2 API without having to rewrite its data.

-If a V1 application sets "TIKV-PREFIX", this is an error.
 A V2 application is one which sets "TIKV-PREFIX".

-If a V2 application wants to access the entire V2 key space ('y' first byte prefix), it must set the header "TIKV-PREFIX-ALL".
-This supports the use case of performing a transaction across any prefixes.
-The prefix feature does nothing to restrict access: this must be done via an auth feature.
+To avoid conflicts with a V1 application in the V2 system, the V1 application should continue to use only the prefixes it is currently using.
+For TiDB, this is both 'm' and 't'.
+Future versions of TiDB that add new prefixes allow them to be configurable to avoid collisions.

+A V1 application can continue to behave as a V1 and make global requests without setting "TIKV-PREFIX".
+If the V1 application uses just one prefix it is recommended to immediately change to V2 behavior of settinging "TIKV-PREFIX".

+### Prefix only

 A configuration setting will be added to TiKV: "prefix-only".
-If this setting is set
+* No V1 application access is allowed
-* No V1 applications are allowed.
-It is an error to not set "TIKV-PREFIX".
+    * It is an error to not set "TIKV-PREFIX".

+This is useful for a multi-tenant situation where there should be no access across tenants.

 ## Drawbacks

 This proposal was created to aid the existing key spaces proposals.
-Without implementing key spaces this feature may not get used by users.
+Without implementing key spaces this feature may not provide enough value on its own.

 ## Alternatives

-Have the TiKV client set the prefix.
+Have the TiKV client add the prefix to all its request keys (as it does today).
-This proposal is equivalent to the client itself prepending the key prefix plus having a setting for V2 clients to store under a new 'y' first byte prefix.
+This proposal is equivalent to the client itself prepending the key prefix.
-To satisfy the DRY principle, we could make prefix prepending a standard feature of all TiKV client libraries.
+To satisfy the DRY (Don't Repeat Yourself) principle, we could make prefix prepending a standard feature of all TiKV client libraries.

 However, we won't get the benefit of
-1) reduced payload to TiKV
-2) the server helping to ensure key prefixes are used
+1) the server helping to ensure key prefixes are properly used
-3) improved performance in the client by avoiding prepending
+2) improved performance in the client by avoiding prepending

 For the last point, it may seeem that this simply moves work from the TiKV client to the TiKV server.
 However, TiKV already performs prefix manipulation for all keys so we expect the additional work in TiKV to be less noticeable.